s7manth/tp/docs/UserGuide.md

 * There is no support for DYOM modules at the moment as they do not conform to module naming conventions followed by most NUS faculties.
 * There is only support for students whose home university is NUS currently as well, so their matriculation numbers should be in the form of "A0123456X" as according to NUS.
+This is essentially a 7-digit number preceded by a capital letter "A" and followed by another concluding capital letter.
 * This application has mail commands that use your system's default mail application.
 If none was found or set, your computer will prompt you for an application to use.
 To use your preferred mail app, please ensure that the specified app is set as the default in your computer settings.